What are Dangerous Goods (DG)?

 Passengers are strictly prohibited from carrying these goods in their baggage or in the aircraft cabin.
 The transportation of dangerous goods is governed by various international and national regulatory laws, which dictate the safe handling, packaging, labeling, and transportation of such goods.

-What Items Are Commonly Being Imported/Exported To and From the United States?
+What Items Are Commonly Imported/Exported To and From the United States?

 Here are some of the most common dangerous goods imported and exported in the United States: